CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Stator and Supply Current Limits
 --------------------------------

 It's important to understand the need for current limits and how they work.
 When a motor is under a load, it takes an increasing amount of current to continue rotating the shaft of the motor (and by extension the mechanism).
-When integrating multiple motors into a system (such as an FRC robot), this increase in current draw can drain batteries, reset fuses, trip breakers, or even damage the battery.
+The cumulative sum of all the currents in a multi-motor system, such as a robot, may excessively drain batteries, trigger brownout protection, or in the worst case trip breakers.

 There are two forms of current limiting: stator and supply.
 The relevant :ref:`configs <docs/tuner/configs:tuner configs>` are located in the CurrentLimits config group (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/configs/CurrentLimitsConfigs.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1configs_1_1_current_limits_configs.html>`__, `Python <https://api.ctr-electronics.com/phoenix6/release/python/autoapi/phoenix6/configs/config_groups/index.html#phoenix6.configs.config_groups.CurrentLimitsConfigs>`__).